haisum/tradebanq.com.design/docs/analysis.md

 ###Design & Usability Issues

 ####1.
 View port under-utilization
 Current layout is boxed instead of fluid.
-It makes use of 990px, if we consider a modest resolution of 1280 x 800 (what most 13-inch device feature), around 22% of the real state is still un-utilized and can be used to website's advantage.
+It makes use of 990px, if we consider a modest resolution of 1280 x 800 (what most 13-inch device feature), around 22% of the real state is still unused.

 (image here)